WitoldSurowka/3D_2D_fitting/README.md

       Plot real-data function.
       create loop:
-        for all the models(using all the coefficient vectors), as input to the 'Function1'. every time, plot the fitted data, and describe 'a' and 'PercErr'.
+        for all the models(using all the coefficient vectors), as input to the 'Function1'. every time, plot the fitted data, and describe 'a' as well as 'PercErr'.
       Show the plot.

 ![image](https://github.com/WitoldSurowka/PYfunc_analysis/assets/115739312/af65bbe1-7583-4d32-8843-2cc8458c2186)